EnterDAO/LandWorks-protocol/Whitepaper.md

 - Smart Contract Development Framework - [Hardhat](https://hardhat.org/) will be used for the development and testing of the contracts.
 It is an established and well-known framework for solidity and smart contract developers, thus it will be easier for external developers to do peer reviews.
 The DAO will not prioritise obfuscation of code.
 - Unit Tests - All smart contracts will have 100% code coverage as well as cover as many use-cases and edge-cases possible.
 - Static Analyzers - [slither](https://github.com/crytic/slither) will be used to execute static analysis tests against the smart contracts for well known SWC issues.
-- Smart Contract Fuzzer - [echidna](https://github.com/crytic/echidna) will be used to execute fuzz tests against the smart contracts
 - Upgradeability - The [Diamond](https://eips.ethereum.org/EIPS/eip-2535) upgradeability pattern will be used.
 Only the DAO will be able to execute upgrades on the smart contracts after the governance vote passes.
 Upgradeability will be used to mitigate and resolve vulnerabilities found in the contracts.
 - Security Audits - the protocol will be audited by a reputable audit company
 - Bounties - The DAO will incentivise white hat hackers by providing bounties for reporting vulnerabilities.